aaronksaunders/testInClass/README.md

 ###Getting Started
 Please setup your constants by modifying the file [`tiapp.xml`](tiapp.xml) in the `root` directory of your project

 Modify the code below to use your values from the Appcelerator Cloud Services console.
 The information can be found at http://my.appcelerator.com.
-If you are starting with a new project you created in Appcelerator Studio, you can cloud enable the application at creation and skip this step
+If you are starting with a new project you created in Appcelerator Studio, you can cloud enable the application at creation and skip this step.

+Be sure to used the development key.
+Note that if you are starting your project from scratch, this step is not needed if you have cloud enabled your application

 ````Javascript
 <property name="acs-api-key-development" type="string">YOR VALUE HERE</property>